norvig/paip-lisp/docs/chapter9.md

             ',fn-names)))))
 ```

-The idiom `' ',fn-names` deserves comment, since it is common but can be confusing at first.
+The idiom `'',fn-names` deserves comment, since it is common but can be confusing at first.
 It may be easier to understand when written in the equivalent form `'(quote ,fn-names)`.
 As always, the backquote builds a structure with both constant and evaluated components.
 In this case, the `quote` is constant and the variable `fn-names` is evaluated.